difference between merge and rebase

 Rebase is a process of recording the changes made to one branch onto another by rewriting the history of the project.
 When you rebase a branch, Git creates a new set of commits with new commit IDs.
 Git applies the changes made in your branch on top of the changes made on another branch.
 That way, every commit on your branch will be appended to the commit history of another branch.

-See also difference between w4 and w2
+See also difference between a cashiers check and a money order

 Rebasing is useful when you want to keep your changes separate from other branches until you’ve completed your work.
 With rebase, you can apply all of your changes to the latest version of the repository, making it easier to keep track of changes made to the codebase.